eduNEXT/tutor-contrib-sentry/README.md

 ### Recommendations

 On production we recommend adjusting both `traces_sample_rate` and `profiles_sample_rate` as those can impact performance.
-See the [sentry configuration options](https://docs.sentry.io/platforms/python/configuration/options/) for more information
+See the [sentry configuration options](https://docs.sentry.io/platforms/python/configuration/options/) for more information.

 ### License